Taksin: Final years and death

-Thai historians indicate that the strain on him took its toll, and the king started to become a religious fanatic.
+Thai historians indicate that the political strain on him took its toll, and the king started to become a religious fanatic.
 In 1781 Taksin showed increasing signs of mental trouble.
 He believed himself to be a future Buddha, expecting to change the color of his blood from red to white.
 As he started practicing meditation, he even gave lectures to the monks.
 More seriously, he was provoking schism in Siamese Buddhism by requiring that the monkhood should recognize him as a sotāpanna or "stream-winner"—a person who has embarked on the first of the four stages of enlightenment.
 Monks who refused to bow to Taksin and worship him as god were demoted in status, and hundreds who refused to worship him as such were flogged and sentenced to menial labor.

 Economic tension caused by war was serious.
 As famine spread, looting and crimes were widespread.
 Corrupt officials were reportedly abundant.
 According to some sources, many oppressions and abuses made by officials were reported.
 King Taksin punished them harshly, torturing and executing high officials.
 Discontent among officials could be expected.

 Several historians have suggested that the tale of his 'insanity' may have been reconstructed as an excuse for his overthrow.
 However, the letters of a French missionary who was in Thonburi at the time support the accounts of the monarch's peculiar behavior which reported that "He (Taksin) passed all his time in prayer, fasting, and meditation, in order by these means to be able to fly through the air."
 Again, the missionaries describe the situation: